mistakelly/Data-structure-and-algorithm-in-python/README.md

-    Data structure is a way of storing data in the computer, so it can be used efficiently. its basically the art of arranging the data in our computer in a way that can be easily retrieved
+    Data structure is a way of storing data in the computer, so it can be used efficiently. its basically the art of arranging the data in a way that allows the computer to perform operations on the data efficiently.